Zap123/tldw/README.md

 ## Limits
 This is just an experiment, it doesn't work with videos that have very long subtitles.
-Further investigation will be required to over come token limitations
+Further investigation will be required to overcome token limitations